alreinson/cv/_includes/index.md

 [anna-liisa@reinson.ee](mailto:anna-liisa@reinson.ee)

 > Hello and thank you for finding your way here.
-I am a computer geek at heart and a project manager by passion.
-My career path so far has been an adventure in the world of advertising, which recently took an exciting new turn towards IT.
-So feel free to have a look around and should you have any questions, don't hesitate to ask.
+I am a user advocate at heart and a computer geek by profession.
+My career path so far has been an adventure into the world of advertising, which it recently took an exciting new turn towards IT.
+Feel free to have a look around and should you have any questions, don't hesitate to ask.

 ## Experience